 Not sure where to begin with this value-focused approach to your Medicare choices?
-The six questions below are designed to help you move beyond a plan’s premium and consider instead a host of other factors that contribute to a plan’s value.
+The five questions below are designed to help you move beyond a plan’s premium and consider, instead, a host of other factors that contribute to a plan’s value.
 Whether you are thinking of switching Medicare plans or are choosing one for the first time, your answers to these questions can help you maximize your Medicare health care dollars by selecting a plan that provides the greatest value for you.

 All Medicare plan options cover some health care costs, but they vary in the amounts they cover and when they start covering those costs.

-Original Medicare (Parts A and B) requires you to meet a Part A deductible ($1,340 per benefit period in 2018) before it pays hospital costs and a Part B deductible ($183 annually for most people in 2018; can be higher or lower based on income) for medical care before it pays 80 percent of costs for doctor visits and outpatient services, leaving you to pay the remaining 20 percent.
-Costs can add up quickly if you develop a serious illness or condition that requires multiple health care services and doctor visits or if you have an extended hospital stay (requiring a $335 copay/day for days 61-90).
+Original Medicare (Parts A and B) requires you to meet a Part A deductible ($1,484 per benefit period in 2021) before it pays hospital costs and a Part B deductible ($203 annually for most people in 2021; can be higher or lower based on income) for medical care before it pays 80% of costs for doctor visits and outpatient services, leaving you to pay the remaining 20%.
+Costs can add up quickly if you develop a serious illness or condition that requires multiple health care services and doctor visits or if you have an extended hospital stay (requiring a $371 copay/day for days 61-90).
 Original Medicare does not put a cap on how much you will pay for covered services in a given year, meaning a tough year from a health standpoint could leave you footing the bill for thousands of dollars in health care costs.

 If the unpredictability of this equation leaves you uncomfortable, you’re certainly not alone.
-Most people choose one of two options to help contain their health care costs: Medicare supplement or Medicare Advantage.
+Many choose one of two options to help contain their health care costs: Medicare supplement or Medicare Advantage.

 Medicare supplement plans can limit your financial risk because they help pay for some things not covered by Original Medicare, such as copays, coinsurance and deductibles.
 Medicare supplement plans typically have a higher monthly premium than other Medicare plan options but minimize your out-of-pocket expenses as you’ll have little or no costs when you access care.

-The key takeaway: Both Medicare supplement and Medicare Advantage can offer some peace of mind by making your health care costs more predictable.
-One way to think about which one would work better for you: If you’d rather pay more each month in a premium but have low or no costs when you need access to care, Medicare supplement may be the better choice.
-Conversely, if you’d prefer a low or even a $0 monthly premium and pay copays and coinsurance as you need care, Medicare Advantage could be the way to go.
+The key takeaway: A Medicare supplement plan can offer some peace of mind by making your health care costs more predictable.
+One way to think about it is: If you’d rather pay more each month in a premium but have low or no costs when you need access to care, Medicare supplement might be a good choice.

 Access to affordable, quality care is an important consideration when choosing a plan.
 The good news is, Medicare’s many options all provide that access, but the way they do so differs in important ways that you should understand before selecting a plan.